-If you're searching for a loan with a low interest rate, you may be wondering if cheap loans even exist.
-Of course, there’s almost always a cost to borrow money, but you can manage the costs and improve your chances as a borrower.
+If you're searching for a loan with a low-interest rate, you may be wondering if cheap loans even exist.
+There’s almost always a cost to borrow money, but you can manage the costs and improve your chances as a borrower.

 Why Good Credit Is the Key to Landing Cheap Loans

 The best way to get a cheap loan is to have good credit.
 If lenders believe that you’re likely to repay as agreed—on time and at the predetermined amount—they’ll offer better rates and more options.
 This can seem unfair if your credit has taken a hit because you were struggling financially at one point.
 Over time, you can improve your credit once more by working steadily and being responsible.

 Some loans, such as student loans and first-time homebuyer programs, are extremely cheap loans.
 Under subsidized loan programs, somebody else pays the interest for you and reduces your total borrowing cost.
 Use them when you can.

 Switching to Cheaper Loans

 When you already have loans outstanding, you may be able to save money by switching to a better loan structure.
 It may be possible to refinance or consolidate one or several loans with cheaper interest rate loans.
 The tradeoff?
 You might pay more in interest over your lifetime (even with a lower interest rate), and you could put your home at risk.
 Consider the risks of cheap loans before refinancing.

 In addition, beware of money traps that appear to be cheap loans.
 For example, "no closing cost" loans always have a cost.
 You just can’t always see the costs at first.